Justify-social/my-project/docs/icons/font-awesome.md

    - Make sure the icon name is correctly spelled
    - Check if the icon is registered in the library
    - For direct usage, ensure icon is imported correctly
+   - Ensure the parent has the `group` class for hover effects to work

 2. **Type errors with array syntax**
    - Use direct import instead of array syntax